slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 The dataset will consist of diabetic and non-diabetic patient profiles.
 These will serve as the labels for training a neural network on the classification task (in turn, this will also train the embeddings).

-I used Azure Data Studio to access and query the data.
+Azure Data Studio will be used to access and query the data.
 To connect to a SQL Server using Azure Data Studio, review this [tutorial](https://www.sqlshack.com/sql-server-data-import-using-azure-data-studio/).

 Attached are screenshots to load the dataset correctly.